This post is from a doctor friend. Good info!

 A quick review of major pasta sauces canned in glass shows that tomatoes and high fructose corn syrup (HFCS) are the top 2 ingredients.
 So…if you are using commercial sauce in glass bottles you will be avoiding BPA leaching but probably getting the sugar hit to your pancreas.

-Now here’s the rub: I’m committing to increase my personal home bottling and pressure canning by another 20% this coming summer to significantly reduce the number of enameled cans I’m putting into my family’s food supply
+Now here’s the rub: I’m committing to increase my personal home bottling and pressure canning by another 20% this coming summer to significantly reduce the number of enameled cans I’m putting into my family’s food supply.

 Water Bottles and Sippy Cups: Plastic water bottles are convenient but, in summer’s heat, dangerous to our health as women, increasing the risk of breast cancer.
 They are damaging to our children’s endocrine system and we still don’t know the countless other chemicals to which we are exposing ourselves.